 - The sanction(s) imposed is substantially outside the parameters or guidelines set by the College for this type of offense or the cumulative record of the responding student.
 The burden lies on the appealing student to demonstrate any clear error.

-The Appeals Officer (or designee) will conduct a preliminary investigation to determine if the appeal is timely and meets the limited grounds outlined above.
+The Appeals Officer (or designee) will conduct a preliminary investigation to determine if the appeal is timely and meets at least one of the appeal criteria.

 The appeals officer may consult with the conduct administrator on any procedural or substantive questions that arise.
 If the appeal is not timely or substantively eligible, the original decision and sanction(s) determined by the conduct administrator and/or the Conduct Hearing Board will stand and the decision will be deemed final.
 If the appeal has basis, the Appeals Officer will, in most cases, remand the appeal back to the original Conduct Hearing Board, typically within five business days, with clear instructions for reconsideration only in light of the granted appeal grounds.
 If the Appeals Officer deems the original decision-making body to be unduly biased by a procedural or substantive error, a three member Appeals Board will be called to consider the case.
 The Appeals Board is chaired by the Appeals Officer and two additional members who did not serve on the original Hearing Board.

 If an appeal is warranted, new evidence should be heard and considered, procedural changes should be made or sanctions should be altered to be proportionate to the conduct violation and the student’s cumulative record.
 The Appeals Officer may determine whether new evidence will be evaluated via written documentation or in an informal Hearing.
 Rationale for the appeal decision and resulting sanction(s) will be sent to the student’s College email and by registered mail to the student’s official College address, typically within five business days.
 Any decision made by the Appeals Board is considered final.

 Student Conduct Record Retention